 The best wheelchair conversions allow the wheelchair passenger to travel within the family, either between the rear seats or in the front next to the driver.
-They are also as well finished off as a normal car and allow the wheelchair passenger to feel safe and secure and have good views out of the windows- wheelchair passengers can get car sick if they are not properly catered for.
+They are also as well finished off as a normal car and allow the wheelchair passenger to feel safe and secure and have good views out of the windows- wheelchair passengers can get car sick if not properly catered for.

 As with everything else, it is a competition between cost and comfort – To cut out the floor of an upfront wheelchair-accessible vehicle can cost £10,000.00 when the car is new.
 Hence, a sensible compromise that caters for all the family is always the aim.
 It will be different for every family.

 Special belts are fitted to all wheelchair-accessible vehicles to anchor the wheelchair at 4 points, and there will also be a seatbelt.
 This way, the wheelchair passenger travels as safely as a passenger strapped in with a standard seatbelt.
 All straps must always be used – in an accident, an unfastened wheelchair is very dangerous.